Roman–Parthian War of 161–166: Counterattack and victory, 163-166

 In 165, Roman forces, perhaps led by Martius Verus and the V Macedonica, moved on Mesopotamia.
 Edessa was re-occupied, Mannus re-installed.
 His coinage resumed, too: 'Ma'nu the king' (Syriac: M'NW MLK') or Antonine dynasts on the obverse, and 'King Mannos, friend of the Romans' (Greek: Basileus Mannos Philorōmaios) on the reverse.
 The Parthians retreated to Nisibis, but this too was besieged and captured.
 The Parthian army dispersed in the Tigris; their general Chosrhoes swam down the river and made his hideout in a cave.
 A second force, under Avidius Cassius and the III Gallica, moved down the Euphrates, and fought a major battle at Dura-Europos.
 In this battle, a certain Priscus, as retold by Lucian, reports that the Romans "slaughtered 70,236 of the Enemy" while only suffering 2 killed and 7 wounded, however Lucian himself denies this claim.

 By the end of 165, Cassius' army had reached the twin metropolises of Mesopotamia: Seleucia on the right bank of the Tigris and Ctesiphon on the left.
 Ctesiphon was taken and its royal palace set to flame.
 The citizens of Seleucia, still largely Greek (the city had been commissioned and settled as a capital of the Seleucid Empire, one of Alexander the Great's successor kingdoms), opened its gates to the invaders.
 The city got sacked nonetheless, leaving a black mark on Lucius' reputation.
 Excuses were sought, or invented: the official version (promulgated, according to the Historia Augusta, by Asinius Quadratus) had it that the Seleuceni broke faith first.
 Whatever the case, the sacking marks a particularly destructive chapter in Seleucia's long decline.
 During the sacking, Roman troops stole the statue of Apollo Comaeus from its temple and brought it back to Rome, where it was installed at the temple of the Palatine Apollo.
-This blasphemy may have been on Marcus' mind when he called a lectisternium, a great meal offered to the gods, at the beginning of the Marcomannic Wars (ca. 167) to ward off the evils then being visited on the state.
+This blasphemy may have been on Marcus' mind when he called a lectisternium, a great meal offered to the gods, at the beginning of the Marcomannic Wars (c.
+167) to ward off the evils then being visited on the state.

 Cassius' army, although suffering from a shortage of supplies and the effects of a plague, contracted in Seleucia, made it back to Roman territory safely.
 Iunius Maximus, a young tribunus laticlavius serving in III Gallica under Cassius, took the news of the victory to Rome.
 Maximus received a generous cash bounty (dona) for bringing the good news, and immediate promotion to the quaestorship.
 Lucius took the title Parthicus Maximus, and he and Marcus were hailed as imperatores again, earning the title Imp.
 III.
 Cassius' army returned to the field in 166, crossing over the Tigris into Media.
 Lucius took the title Medicus, and the emperors were again hailed as imperatores, becoming Imp.
 IV in imperial titulature.
 Marcus too took the Parthicus Maximus now, after another tactful delay.